-Verify that all packaging materials have been removed from unit (Y/N) Verify installation of outdoor air hood (Y/N) Verify that condensate connection is installed per instructions (Y/N) Verify that all electrical connections and terminals are tight (Y/N) Verify ground integrity with a continuity test (Y/N) Check that indoor-air filters are clean and in place (Y/N) Check that outdoor air inlet screens are in place (Y/N) Verify that unit is level (Y/N) Verify that fan assembly is free of obstructions and rotor spins freely (Y/N) Verify that scroll compressors are rotating in the correct direction (Y/N) Verify installation of thermostat (Y/N) Inspect and secure all wiring and tubing to prevent abrasion damage (Y/N)
+Verify that all packaging materials have been removed from unit.
+(Y/N) Verify installation of outdoor air hood.
+(Y/N) Verify that condensate connection is installed per instructions.
+(Y/N) Verify that all electrical connections and terminals are tight.
+(Y/N) Verify ground integrity with a continuity test.
+(Y/N) Check that indoor-air filters are clean and in place.
+(Y/N) Check that outdoor air inlet screens are in place.
+(Y/N) Verify that unit is level.
+(Y/N) Verify that fan assembly is free of obstructions and rotor spins freely.
+(Y/N) Verify that scroll compressors are rotating in the correct direction.
+(Y/N) Verify yellow LED light on dissipation board is steady.
+(Y/N) Verify the dissipation board test button will operate the indoor fan for 1 minute.
+(Y/N) Verify installation of thermostat.
+(Y/N)